Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Package Managers, Mise en Place

-We reduce the Virtual Package Calculus to the core calculus using intermediate packages whose versions encode which provider is selected.
-Figure~\ref{fig:virtual} shows an instance of the Virtual Package Calculus reduced to the core.
+We reduce the Virtual Package Calculus to the core calculus using intermediate package names with versions that encode which provider is selected.
+As with the parent relation~(\S\ref{sec.mise-en-place.concurrent}), the provider relation $\rho$ and the intermediate packages of the reduction below determine one another (Thms~\ref{thm.virtual-package-reduction-soundness} and~\ref{thm.virtual-package-reduction-completeness}).
+Fig.~\ref{fig.virtual} shows an instance of the Virtual Package Calculus reduced to the core.